ericclack/racket-candy-crush/doc/intro.rst

    >

 That :code:`>` prompt is inviting you to type something in.
-So let's try it out, enter each line below, pressing enter after each one.
+So let's do that, enter each line below, pressing enter after each one.

 .. code:: racket